CenturyLinkCloud/PublicKB/Blueprints/failed-to-open-remote-powershell-connection.md

 <p>...</p>
 <p>[/STACKTRACE]</p>
 <h3>How to Resolve</h3>
 <p>While PowerShell based blueprints fail, command based blueprints will not. &nbsp;There is a public script package that contains the necessary commands properly configure WinRM. &nbsp;The package is called&nbsp;<em>Enable Powershell 2.0 Remoting</em>.
-  &nbsp;From the g<em>roup tasks</em> dropdown on the Group information page you can choose to <em>execute script,&nbsp;</em>then find the script to execute, and apply it to the necessary machines.</p>
+From the g<em>roup tasks</em> dropdown on the Group information page you can choose to <em>execute script</em>, then find the script to execute, and apply it to the necessary machines.</p>
 <h3>Detailed Steps</h3>
 <ol>
   <li>Navigate to the group details page that contains the server(s) you need to fix</li>